Testing of Medium Voltage Cable Joints: From Standards to Real-World Performance

 • 10 positive and 10 negative impulses per phase

-• Up to 125 kV peak for 20 kV systems
+• 125 kV peak for 20 kV systems (within the tolerance specified by the standard)

 The joint must withstand these extreme electrical stresses without failure, demonstrating its resilience under short-duration high-voltage events.